Our beliefs and values are important

 his Word and His Spirit

-we believe that the word "lower case" should always lead us to an encounter with the Word "upper case".
+We believe that God’s written word should always lead us to an encounter with Jesus, the living Word.
 We love, treasure and respect the written word and love how Holy Spirit brings it to life.

 God not only desires His people to pray, but He also hears and answers prayer.
 Jesus prayed out of an intimacy with His Father who is our Father and we should follow His example.

 The Gospel is the ultimate demonstration of God’s generous nature toward mankind.
 The Bible teaches us that God blesses us so that we may bless others.
 We serve to imitate Christ.
 Hospitality allows us to show attitudes of love and acceptance toward others.
 God is generous and His desire is for us to give or our time, gifts, and financial resources in this world.
 (2 Cor.
 9:6-7).

 We aim to cultivate a culture of honor and freedom wherein people can be enabled to become the individuals that God has called them to be.
 The church is called to be a place of freedom, respect, empowerment, and healthy discipline (not punishment).
 We strive to see people the way God sees them and treat them the way Jesus does.